Making the Elite: Top Jobs, Disparities, and Solutions: Interpretation, Contributions, and Alternative Explanations

+The average job recruiting from campus receives over 600 applications per year (see Section~\ref{sec:data overview firms}).
 It is unlikely that caste status is known during the application reading stage (first round) given enormous regional variation in last names, different naming conventions, migration, and other factors.
 For example, surnames like ``Singh,'' ``Sinha,'' ``Verma,'' ``Chaudhary,'' ``Mishra,'' and ``Das'' are shared across castes \citep{asi2009}.\footnote{In a recent audit study based on firms in the New Delhi area, \citet{banerjee2009} state that the ``enormous regional variations [in last names] mean that the precise coding of a particular last name is unlikely to be familiar to people from a different linguistic region of India.''} Naming conventions also differ significantly across regions.
 For example, South Indians typically do not have conventional last names.
 Rather, for them, personal (first) names often perform the roles of traditional ``surnames" \citep{jayaraman2005}.
 It is also unlikely that caste status is known during written aptitude tests or ``technicals" (second round), as these tests are typically conducted online.